alinasmyrnova/SQL-Project-Analysing-Unicorn-Companies/README.md

 🔗 [DataCamp Unicorns Database](https://www.datacamp.com/datalab/w/02a4c191-3c7a-46de-ad7a-e9c708c51327/edit)

 ### What is a Unicorn Company?
-A **unicorn company** is a privately held startup with a valuation exceeding **$1 billion**.
+A **unicorn company** is a term describe privately held startups whose valuation exceeds **$1 billion**.
 These companies are often backed by venture capital and operate in various industries.

 ### Database Structure
-The **unicorns** database consists of multiple tables, providing insights into different aspects of high-growth startups:
+The **unicorns** database consists of multiple tables, providing insights into different aspects of high-growth startups from all over the world:

 ![Database Schema](https://github.com/user-attachments/assets/e6679f9a-cc2e-469d-82eb-3f31e2d91574)